mas-bandwidth/netcode/README.md

 # How does it work?

-Please refer to this whitepaper [Why can't I send UDP packets from a browser?](http://173.255.195.190/gafferongames/post/why_cant_i_send_udp_packets_from_a_browser/)
+Please refer to the second half of this whitepaper [Why can't I send UDP packets from a browser?](http://173.255.195.190/gafferongames/post/why_cant_i_send_udp_packets_from_a_browser/)

 # How can I help?

-This is an open source project.
-Please help if you can:
+This is an open source project and we welcome contributions.
+Please join us!

+Here are some things that we think would be helpful:

 * Provide feedback on the reference implementation
 * Study the code, and look for flaws and weaknesses